Brief: Let’s talk about the gambling business in Cameroon – specifically casinos that have specific tax law provisions.

 Based on 2015 statistics by the Ministry of Territorial Administration and Decentralization, there are 18 licensed gaming operators in Cameroon with majority in the towns of Douala and Yaounde.
 According to the statistics, you have 7 casinos, 4 gaming machine halls and 7 lottery and betting shops.

-Bill No 2015/012 of July 16, 2015, spells out the modalities of running games of chance business in Cameroon.
+Decree No 2019/2300/PM of 18 July 2019, spells out the modalities of running games of chance business in Cameroon.
 It puts in place the conditions, rules, regulations and procedures for obtaining a concession agreement and authorization for games of chance.

 In order to carry run a casino, betting and lottery company in Cameroon, you need to have your business registered.
 That is why we are first going to get a basics on how to incorporate a company in Cameroon and obtain a business license.